SDenbow/pritunl-bulk-admin/README.md

 - Store Pritunl credentials **encrypted at rest**
 - Maintain a full **audit trail** of all bulk operations

-Built for environments where:
+It is built for environments where:

 - Users frequently move between teams or clients
 - Multiple Pritunl servers must be managed consistently
-- Manual UI-based user management does not scale
+- Manual, UI-driven user administration does not scale

 ---

 ## What this is NOT

 - ❌ Not a replacement for the Pritunl admin UI
 - ❌ Not an identity provider (IdP)
 - ❌ Not a general-purpose IAM system
 - ❌ Not exposed to end users

-This tool is intended for **operations and infrastructure administrators only**.
+This tool is intended for **trusted operations and infrastructure administrators only**.

 ---

-## Key Features (MVP)
+## Key Features

+### Authentication & Access
 - Local admin authentication
   - Password-based login
   - Optional TOTP (2FA)
+- Secure first-boot `/setup` flow
-- First-boot setup wizard
+  - Requires a one-time setup token
+  - Automatically promotes the first admin to **superadmin**
+  - Setup routes are permanently disabled after bootstrap

+### Pritunl Target Management
-- Support for multiple Pritunl targets
+- Support for multiple Pritunl servers
-  - Community Edition (session-based admin login)
+- Community Edition
+  - Session-based admin authentication
-  - Enterprise Edition (API token authentication)
+- Enterprise Edition
+  - API token authentication
+- Target capabilities are detected automatically

+### Bulk Operations
-- CSV-based bulk operations
+- CSV-based import/export
-  - Row-level actions (`create`, `update`, `upsert`, `disable`, `delete`)
+- Row-level actions:
+  - `create`
+  - `update`
+  - `upsert`
+  - `disable`
+  - `delete`
 - Dry-run mode enabled by default
+- Explicit confirmation required for destructive changes

+### Security & Auditing
-- Encrypted storage of Pritunl credentials
+- Encrypted storage of Pritunl credentials (AES/Fernet)
-- Persistent audit logs of all bulk changes
+- Full audit log of all bulk operations
+- Timestamped, immutable history suitable for compliance review

 ---